Topics

 A recurring piece of information that is circulated is that, 'Man is superior among all creation.'
 But superiority is proven when a bird flies without external resources, whereas man, even after spending millions and billions of dollars for the pursuit of flight, is still dependant on outside resources.
 With each new avenue of progress and invention that opens, a proportional increase in pain and suffering takes place.
 When looking at the domain of management and organization, one has no choice but to admit that the order and discipline that honey bees exhibit is far superior to the order and discipline of human affairs.
 Then, what superiority does man possesses which ignites such fires of conceit and arrogance within him?
 What distinction is it that has caused him to appear in the forms of Shaddad ['an Adite/ Adermite ruler, claiming divinity'], Nimrod, and the Pharaohs [of Egypt)?

 The current age is referred to as a time of unprecedented progress.
 An analysis of this supposed acme of progress reveals that what is meant by progress is actually an unending process of infliction of cruelty and hardship.
 Progress has come to mean that poverty-stricken humanity is defrauded in the name of progress, and is left terror-writ ken by having impressed upon them the intellectual superiority of others, that the resources which mother earth produces for her children are usurped and turned into deadly weapons, and that hundreds of billions of dollars are snatched from hungry and impoverished populations and used to create nuclear weapons that would bring instant death to hundreds of thousands of people.
 With all of the publicity given these barbaric actions, it is difficult for God's creation to be able to think of their own survival, or to do anything for the protection of their progeny.
 So gruesome is this cruelty that, to prove one's self a superpower, weapons upon weapons are amassed, which, if thrown into a pile would make a mountain.
-Then this volcano of a mountain is used to set brother against brother—all sons of the same parents (Adam and Eve) —because if the brothers live with love and unity, the prospect of becoming a superpower would remain a dream.
+Then this volcano of a mountain is used to set brother against brother-all sons of the same parents (Adam and Eve) -because if the brothers live with love and unity, the prospect of becoming a superpower would remain a dream.
 How intelligent and wise is the scientist who cannot fathom the simple reality that when a thing is created it is bound to be used?
 Have we ever thought as to why the superpower wants to destroy the earth's heavenly gardens, its cities brimming with life, and its fields full of crops?
 It is because they do not believe that rule and sovereignty belongs to Allah alone.
-And we are suffering this terrible ordeal of hardship, worry and insecurity because we have accepted as our masters those who worship weal II and are full of prejudice.
+And we are suffering this terrible ordeal of hardship, worry and insecurity because we have accepted as our masters those who worship wealth and are full of prejudice.

 Is it still not time for us to use our intelligence and wisdom, at least to the extent which Allah's tiny creatures are capable ' [Is it still not time for us] to finally obey this command of our Almighty God, Allah:

-"And hold on tight to the rope of Allah, and du not create
+"And hold on tight to the rope of Allah, and du not create disorder."

-[Holy Quran ch3: v 10,11
+[Holy Quran ch3: v 10,11]

 As this storm looms over us, if we do not come to our senses And do not use our natural intellect, our names will be wiped off of the face of this earth.